jmiba/zotero-redisearch-rag/README.md

 ## What you get

 - Ask questions over your Zotero PDFs inside Obsidian.
-- Answers include citations that link back to your notes and PDFs.
+- Answers include citations that link back to your notes and Zotero PDFs (page links).
+- A chat panel with saved sessions and one-click export to notes.
 - Everything runs locally (Redis, embeddings, chat).
 Web API is optional.

 ## How it works